FOREX-Dollar on track for first weekly fall in 2024 | Business

 FOREX-Dollar on track for first weekly fall in 2024

+capped a record-breaking week after U.S. chipmaker Nvidia's blockbuster earnings energised tech stocks.
+"Once the Nvidia effect has faded, equity markets are left with increasingly stretched valuations as U.S. rates continue to rise," Francesco Pesole, forex strategist at ING, said.

-Personal Consumption Expenditures (PCE), the Fed's favourite inflation gauge, due next week, may be the next major release to provide further clues for the U.S. monetary policy.
-The single currency was flat at 1.0823 versus the greenbasck.
+Personal Consumption Expenditures (PCE), the Fed's favourite inflation gauge, due next week, "should be strong and push rate cut expectations further away," he added.
+The euro rose 0.03% to 1.0826 versus the greenback.

 Investors can earn interest, or "carry", by borrowing yen around 0% and buying income-bearing assets in other currencies.
 "There's a focus on carry while we're in a range-bound environment," said Bank of Singapore strategist Moh Siong Sim, noting that hopes for a yen rally had taken a hit from last week's data showing an unexpected slide into recession in Japan.